2029 United States gubernatorial elections: New Jersey

-Democratic governor-elect Mikie Sherrill was elected in 2025 with 56.8% of the vote.
-She is eligible to run for re-election but has not yet stated if she will do so.
+Governor Mikie Sherrill was elected in 2025 with 56.9% of the vote.
+She is eligible to run for re-election to a second term, but has not stated if she would do so.

 Virginia

-Democratic governor-elect Abigail Spanberger was elected in 2025 with 57.5% of the vote.
-She will be term-limited from the Virginia Constitution from seeking re-election to a second consecutive term.
-Virginia is the only state in the United States that prohibits its governors from seeking consecutive terms.
+Governor Abigail Spanberger was elected in 2025 with 57.6% of the vote.
+Spanberger is ineligible to run for re-election to a second consecutive term, as the state prohibits governors from serving consecutive terms.

+Ahead of the Democratic primary, speaker of the House of Delegates Don Scott has publicly expressed interest in running.
+Lieutenant governor Ghazala Hashmi and attorney general Jay Jones have been mentioned as potential candidates for the nomination.

+Ahead of the Republican primary, former attorney general Jason Miyares has also expressed interest in running.
+U.S. representative Rob Wittman is mentioned as a potential contender for the nomination, while former governor Glenn Youngkin stated he "had no plans" to run.